Wu Chun-li: Accusations of influencing judge

 In 2009, Judge Lin Teh-sheng (林德盛), one of the judges assigned to Wu Chun-li's ongoing corruption case, was photographed visiting Wu's home "while the case was being reviewed at the High Court."
 According to a Taipei Times report, "Investigators suspected that Lin may have accepted bribes from Wu in exchange for influencing the outcome of the judicial review in Wu's favor."
 Wu had been placed under surveillance in May "after being suspected of having relations with various individuals involved with the case."

 2018 magistrate election

 Kuang Li-chen, having relinquished the position of Magistrate in 2009 in favour of Justin Huang, was a surprise nomination as an independent for the 2018 Magistrate election.
 Wu Chun-li was reportedly "furious" when he learned of the move.
-As a KMT member and head of an association backing KMT Magistrate candidate Rao Ching-ling, he joined younger sister, Wu Hsiu-hua (吳秀華), head of the KMT's Taitung branch, and outgoing Magistrate Justin Huang condemning her candidacy, which Huang called, "a DPP... divide and conquer tactic."
+As a KMT member and head of an association backing KMT Magistrate candidate Rao Ching-ling, he joined younger sister, Wu Hsiu-hua head of the KMT's Taitung branch, and outgoing Magistrate Justin Huang condemning her candidacy, which Huang called, "a DPP... divide and conquer tactic."
 Wu Chun-li said he would "get to the bottom of the incident".